How to remove Excel passwords (all 6 types)

 Caution: If you lose or forget the password, it cannot be recovered.
 It is advisable to keep a list of passwords and their corresponding workbook and sheet names in a safe place.
 (Remember that passwords are case-sensitive.)

-Again, this message would imply it has high security.
+This message implies it has high security.
 However, this just isn’t true.
-As we will see later in this post, we can remove this password (it’s not as secure as Microsoft make it seem).
+As we will see later in this post, we can easily remove this password (it’s not as secure as Microsoft make it seem).

 VBA project passwords